 I’d like to be the one offering guidance during my children’s formative years.
 I’d like a say about who else has a strong influence on my children’s development.
 I’m mum.
 That’s the way nature intended.

 The subject of bullying takes up a lot of class time.
 If that isn’t indication that something is wrong with the school model, what is?
-What about the magical worlds of language, maths, arts, history, technologies, health and sciences?
-In a school free life, bullying isn’t on the curriculum.
+What about the magical worlds of language, arts, histories, technologies, maths, health or sciences?
+In a school-free life, bullying isn’t on the curriculum.
 Resilience, yes.
 Respect for yours and other people’s personal boundaries, yes.
 Dealing with confrontation and rudeness, yes.

-But socialisation happens in real life quantities.
-Not in forced, prolonged periods of time.
-So it rudeness and infringed boundaries aren’t debilitating to children’s development and they don’t take up learning time.
+But socialisation happens in true to life quantities.
+Not in forced and ongoing periods in which a child’s boundaries can be crossed, in ways debilitating to their happiness and development.
 We learn social skills on the run, in manageable portions; with our emotional health intact.

 Despite two years of trying to amicably and respectfully diffuse the situation, the bullying continued and grew worse.
 The school’s strong anti-bullying agenda didn’t help: a healthy social environment was not being fostered.